skarab42/odmt/README.md

   - And show the result at `./output/merged.dxf`.

 ## Set input files and/or directories
+One or more files :
 `odmt --input path/to/file1.dxf path/to/file2.xdf`

+Mixing files an directories :
 `odmt --input path/to/dir1 path/to/file1.xdf path/to/dir2`

-(directories is allways scanned recursively)
+Directories is allways scanned recursively

 ## Set output file
 `odmt --output new/output/destination`